 - So, if you have to decide the relative hotness or coldness of objects, then your answer will be by simply touching the objects’.

-- But our sense of touch is not enough in telling us whether an object is really hot or cold, so this can be understood by performing a simple activity.
+- But our sense of touch is not enough in telling us whether an object is hot or cold, so this can be understood by performing a simple activity.

 Ex.
 4.2 – Measuring Temperature

 The degree of hotness or coldness of the object is known as the temperature of an object.
-The temperature of an object is an only property that indicates which object is hot and which one is cold.
+The temperature of an object is the only property that indicates which object is hot and which one is cold.
 A high temperature of a body indicates that it is very hot whereas a low temperature of the object indicates that it is quite cold, e.g. the temperature of boiling water is quite high, so boiling water appears to be very hot.
 On the other side, the temperature of melting ice is quite low.
-So, ice appears to be very cold on touch.
+So, the ice appears to be very cold on the touch.

 It is measured by using an instrument called a thermometer, which has a scale marked on it which is used to read the temperature, e.g. the scale in laboratory thermometer is marked along the length of the thermometer’s tube between 0° mark and 100° mark into 100 equal divisions.
 So, each division is called a degree.
 The temperature of an object should always be stated with its unit.
 So, the most common unit for measuring temperature is degree Celsius (°C).

 Both the clinical thermometer and laboratory thermometer are mercury thermometers.
 So, when a particular amount of heat is supplied to the thermometer bulb consisting of mercury (by the hot body whose temperature is to be measured), then the mercury expands and rises in the glass tube of the thermometer.
 This fact is used in measuring the temperature.